webqit/webqit-community.docs/oohtml/README.md

 *Details are in the [State API](the-state-api) documentation.
 Learn more about the API, deep observability, and the polyfill support.*

 ### Subscript
 Subscript is a type of JavaScript runtime that lets us create scoped, *reactive* `<script>` elements across the UI.
-That gives us a UI binding language and the ability to have UI logic without involving an actual JavaScript file.
+That gives us a UI binding language and the ability to have UI logic without involving actual JavaScript classes or files.

 The following `<script>` element is scoped to the `#alert` element - its host element - instead of the global browser scope: